creachadair/imath/doc.md

 ```
 int       mp_int_is_odd(mp_int z);
           Returns true if z is an odd integer (z = 1 (mod 2))
-          [currently implemented as a macro]

 int       mp_int_is_even(mp_int z);
           Returns true if z is an even integer (z = 0 (mod 2))
-          [currently implemented as a macro]

 void      mp_int_zero(mp_int z);
           Sets z to zero.